hockeybro12/Improving-NaturalLanguageInteractionWithRobots-Advice/README.md

 ### Requirements

 All code has been tested with Python 2.7 and Tensorflow 1.5.
 You can create an Anaconda environment to run the code like so: `conda create -n advice_env python=2.7 anaconda pip tensorflow-gpu=1.5`.
+Please use the data from [Bisk et. al](https://www.aclweb.org/anthology/papers/N/N16/N16-1089/).

 ### Baseline Model

 You can run the basline [Bisk et. al](https://www.aclweb.org/anthology/papers/N/N16/N16-1089/) models.
 They also released their code, but ours is slightly different (in Tensorflow instead of Julia for example).
+Our code is based on theirs, though.
 To run the model, do:

 `python BaselineModel.py`